Barmedman: Aspects of the town

 The Barmedman Mineral Pool is located on the edge of town.
-The large pool originated as a flooded gold-mine and contains water with a high mineral content, fed by groundwater from an aquifer.
+The large pool originated as a flooded gold-mine and contains water with a high mineral content, fed by groundwater from an aquifer and is reputed to have therapeutic effects.
 Located within a four hectare reserve the pool is surrounded by shady grassed areas, with facilities such as barbecues and change rooms.
 Barmedman Mineral Pool is open from mid-October to the end of March and admission is by donation.
+The Pool may be empty at times.

 The annual Barmedman Show is held every year on the first Saturday in September.
 The event began in September 1907 with the inaugural Ploughing Carnival and Horse Parade "held on Mr Doel’s farm, 2½ miles from Barmedman", attended by 700 people.
 The event featured ploughing matches and horse judging events, as well as bread-baking, fresh butter and home-made jam competitions.
 A newspaper report of the event predicted "that it will eventually merge into a full-blown show".
 The Barmedman Show Society proudly carries on that heritage, using "since 1907" in their advertising.
 In more recent times the Show features carnival rides, equestrian events, the 'Beaut Ute' competition, and includes a luncheon pavilion and numerous arts, crafts, cookery, agricultural and school exhibitions.
 The Barmedman Show was cancelled in 2020 due to Covid-19 pandemic restrictions.

 Barmedman also hosts a Modified Tractor Pull competition, usually held in October.
 The event features customised tractors pulling a weighted sled.
 The vehicles compete in various modification categories: mini-modified, open-modified, limited, super-modified tractors and two-wheel drive trucks.
 The popular Modified Tractor Pull has additional attractions such as children’s rides, trade stalls, and a variety of other entertainment.